Incidence and Death rates from Cancer

 Screening and prevention

-In cancer, as with all diseases, prevention is better than cure.
-Screening programmes to detect early cancer are well established for cervical and breast cancers in the UK and many authorities agree that they have made a significant impact on survival.
+Screening programmes to detect early cancer are well established for cervical and breast cancers in the UK.
 Although there is no universal agreement and the evidence is not as clear cut as some would have it, these screening programmes are set to continue.
 The evidence for the effectiveness of screening for bowel cancer is good and the programme is due to be implemented in the UK.
 Currently there is insufficient evidence to merit the introduction of a programme for screening for prostatic cancer.
 Sadly there is widespread agreement that there is no effective method of screening for lung cancer.